Paco8/ttml2ssa/README.md

   -nlf, --no-language-filter
-                        disables a filter which may fix some wrong characters in some specific languages
+                        disables a filter which may fix some wrong characters in some specific languages --encoding [ENCODING]
+                        the encoding of the input file -v, --version         displays the version of this application
 ```

 ### Common use cases